AllStarLink/ASL3-Manual/docs/config/rpt_conf.md

 **This option does not appear in the default `rpt.conf`.**

 ### totime=
-This setting defines the time out timer interval for the node.
+This option defines the time out timer interval for the node.
 The value is in milliseconds.
 If the node transmitter remains keyed beyond the `totime` timer length, the transmitter will be unkeyed until the receiver activity resets.

 Sample:

 ```
 totime = 180000   ; Repeater timeout 3 minutes
 ```